-Dr. Jason Kihle, Assistant Professor of Music, Percussion, Assistant Director of Bands
+Dr. Jason Kihle, Associate Professor of Music, Percussion, Assistant Director of Bands

-Dr. Jason Kihle is currently Assistant Professor of Percussion and Assistant Band Director at Texas A&M University-Kingsville.
+Dr. Jason Kihle is currently Associate Professor of Percussion and Assistant Band Director at Texas A&M University-Kingsville.
 He earned a Doctor of Musical Arts degree in Percussion Performance with a secondary emphasis in Wind Conducting in 2008 from the University of

 Northern Colorado, where he also obtained his Master of Music degree in Percussion Performance.